-The 3 is expected to be unveiled by Apple in the next few months.
+The iPad 3 is expected to be unveiled by Apple in the next few months.
 I decided to sit down and come up with a little wish list of the iPad 3.
 This might be somewhat different from other lists that you see out there because I don’t actually own an iPad.
 In fact, I don’t own any tablet at all.

 When the original iPad launched, I picked one up, and although I could appreciate the device, I found that I wasn’t using it as much as I would like (here’s my review).
 It simply didn’t fit into my daily routine.
-If I was out and about, my was a better tool for quick access to information and a more convenient on-the-go media player.
+If I was out and about, my iPhone was a better tool for quick access to information and a more convenient on-the-go media player.
 If I was at home, my computer was a more productive tool for web-work and browsing.
 There wasn’t room for a third-device in my life.
 So, I ended up getting rid of it, and I haven’t been compelled to buy a new tablet (whether it be Android and iOS) since, despite testing a number of them.

 So what would it take for me to pick up an iPad 3?
 Here’s a wish list for improvements and features that might tempt me into adding a third device: